The Following Frequently Asked Questions about the Career related programme have been provided by the International Baccalaureate Organisation

 The reflective project asks students to identify, analyze, critically discuss and evaluate an ethical issue arising from their career-related studies.
 The project can be done in different formats, including an essay, a web page or a short film.
 This work encourages students to ask questions, take action and reflect as they develop strong research and communication skills.

-How do IB programmes support college and career readiness?
+How do IBCP support college and career readiness?

 College and career readiness refers not only to content knowledge but skills and habits that students must have to succeed in postsecondary education or training that leads directly to the workforce.
 In addition to providing academic rigour, IB programmes develop skills such as time management and critical thinking that have been identified as necessary to successfully navigate, persist in and complete university.

-How can I learn more about the IB and CP?
+How can I learn more about the IBCP?